Updated March 2026

 3. Partial Payment Installment Agreement

-You may also qualify for a partial payment installment agreement if you demonstrate that you cannot make the minimum monthly payments on a standard installment agreement.
-This program is not an instant tax forgiveness option but can lead to tax forgiveness.
+A taxpayer can qualify for a partial payment installment agreement if they demonstrate that they cannot make the minimum monthly payments on a standard installment agreement.
+This program is not an instant tax forgiveness option, but it can lead to tax forgiveness.

 When the IRS sets up the program, you agree to make monthly payments until the Collection Statute Expiration Date.
 When that date arrives, any remaining tax debt will expire and thus be forgiven.
 However, while you are making payments, the IRS will review your financial situation periodically.
 If your finances improve, you will need to make larger payments or pay in full.
 To apply, contact the IRS or work with a tax attorney.
 There is no set form, so you generally file Form 9465 with Form 433-F or 433-A.